 The menu’s limited to coffee drinks and a few sandwiches (the meatball is our favorite), but the convivial atmosphere and large windows are perfect for people-watching.
 It’s at 566 Columbus Ave. (tel.
 415/362-0536).

+You’ve got a lot of restaurants nearby, so take your pick between dining in Chinatown or North Beach.
 The best thing about North Beach is its concentration of old-school restaurants—many of them owned by the same family for generations.
 Original Joe’s is a classic, where patrons sit in red leather booths and dine on Italian-American comfort food.
+Chinatown has its culinary staples, too.
+Try out the famed crab at R&G Lounge, or taste the next generation with dinner at Mr. Jiu’s, ranked one of the best new restaurants in 2016 by Bon Appétit magazine.

 This whimsical live show is so quintessentially San Francisco, there may be no better way to end the day.
 Buy tickets in advance and prepare for the outrageous costumes and giant hats of the longest-running musical revue in the country.